DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world6.md

 "The world has changed.
 Sid called it _World Reincarnation_.
-And there is someone who tampered with the world
+And there is someone who tampered with the world.
 Look for him!
 He should be among three remaining hero."